MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Licensing and cost optimization

 - Azure Database for PostgreSQL can be scaled up or down.
-Performance monitoring of the server and databases is important to ensure that you're meeting your needs while keeping costs at a minimum.
+Performance monitoring of the server and databases is important to ensure that needs are met while keeping costs at a minimum.
 - Both CPU and storage have costs associated.
 There are several pricing tiers to select from.
 Be sure the appropriate pricing plan is selected for the data workloads.
 - Each read replica is billed based on the compute and storage selected.